opensourcefeed/opensourcefeed.github.io/distribution-voyager.md

 ---

-**Voyager Live** is an Ubuntu and Debian-based GNU/Linux distribution from France.
-With dozens of extensions and tools, it provides improved productivity and a decent look and feel.
+**Voyager Live Linux** is a distribution from France built on the foundations of Ubuntu and Debian.
+It began as a customized Xubuntu project designed to combine performance, visual elegance, and everyday usability.
+The early Voyager releases used the XFCE desktop environment, chosen for its speed and efficiency.
+Voyager quickly became known for its thoughtful design, preconfigured tools, and consistent visual identity that set it apart from standard Ubuntu variants.

-Initially, the Voyager releases were using then Xfce as the default desktop environment.
-Beginning from the 18.10 release, Voyager is using GNOME shell.
+Beginning with the 18.10 release, Voyager switched to the GNOME Shell as its default desktop environment.
+This marked a major change in the project’s direction, adopting a more modern user interface while still maintaining its original XFCE edition for users who preferred a lightweight experience.
+Both versions continue to receive updates, giving users a choice between performance and contemporary design.

-The main idea of Voyager is to provide a set of scripts, extensions, and applications together to expedite productivity.
+Over time, Voyager Live expanded beyond Ubuntu to include Debian-based editions, offering greater flexibility between stability and access to newer software.
+Through each evolution, Voyager Live has remained focused on delivering a fast, elegant, and ready-to-use Linux system that values simplicity, efficiency, and cohesive visual design.